adamritter/pageql/README.md

 PageQL is a template / application language that is trying to be a modern version of embedding SQL inside HTML directly.

-Usage: python pageql_server.py --db data.db --dir templates --port 8000 --create
+Usage: pageql data.db templates --create

+Install: pip install pageql

 ## TODO before alpha release: use it for more concrete examples.
 I believe the current state is great, of course it needs a pip install